aamirWasi/Interview-Preparation-V1/README.md

 ### Explanation
 It will print "Base User Name"
 The Problem here is that we are violating liskov principle and base class will hide the child class implementation.
+In the code provided, you're defining the UserName property in both the base class User and the derived class Customer.
+This violates the Liskov Substitution Principle (LSP) because the base class User and the derived class Customer don't behave consistently when substituted for one another.
+Additionally, the derived class's property is hiding the base class property instead of overriding it.
+This can lead to confusion and unexpected behavior.
 ### Key Concepts
+**Liskov Substitution Principle (LSP)**: The Liskov Substitution Principle states that objects of a derived class must be able to replace objects of the base class without affecting the correctness of the program.
+In other words, a subclass should behave in a way that is consistent with the expectations from the base class.
+Liskov Substitution Principle (LSP), which says that a derived class (Customer) should be able to replace its base class (User) without breaking the behavior.

 **Inheritance**: The Customer class inherits from the User class, which means it gets all the properties and methods of the User class.

 **Property Hiding (Shadowing)**: In the Customer class, the UserName property is redefined using the new keyword (implicitly, since it's not marked virtual in the base class), which means it hides the UserName property from the User class.
 This is not polymorphism; it’s property hiding or shadowing.